 How much will a resource consent cost?

 Resource consents vary, with a current minimum fee of $650.
 However, more complex applications may require a more involved assessment and this will be reflected in the fee.
 Generally the fee for processing a resource consent application is 'actual costs' with a set deposit payable when you bring your application into Council.
-Click here for a list of Council Fees and Charges.

 Do I have to get my neighbours' approval for my proposed activity?

 When you apply for a resource consent planning staff will determine if anyone else could be affected by your proposal.
 If planning staff consider a third person(s) may be affected, then you are asked to explain your proposal to that person(s) and get signed approval on an Affected Party Approval form and on a copy of the site plans.
-This form can be obtained from Council offices or downloaded here.
+This form can be obtained from Council offices or download a copy here.

 Discussing a proposal with your neighbours and getting their written approval before you apply for a resource consent can reduce the time it takes for your application to be processed.
 It can be more time consuming and more costly to change a resource consent application once it has been applied for.